wimspaargaren/go-lambda-localstack-example/README.md

 # Go Lambda

-This repository demonstrates an example on how to run a Go lambda on localstack, where localstack is provisioned using tflocal (a localstack specific wrapper around Terraform).
-In addition, the repository contains an example on levarage localstack in order to integration test your Go Lambda.
+This repository demonstrates an example on how to run a simple Go lambda with an AWS API Gateway on localstack.
+Here localstack is provisioned using tflocal (a localstack specific wrapper around Terraform).
+In addition, the repository contains an example on levaraging localstack in combination with [ory/dockertest](https://github.com/ory/dockertest) in order to integration test your Go Lambda.

 # On my virtual machine